-ADE 913, 933 & 953: Research (I, II & III) - 23 credit hours total=913: 8; 933: 7; 953: 8
+ADE 913, 933 & 953: Research (I, II & III)

 Residents will work with faculty mentors in carrying out meaningful graduate level research projects.
 The projects will involve critical components of literature review, hypothesis generation, defend their project; conduct the study; analysis and interpretation of data and summarizing the project in the form of a final research document.
 Residents' progress will be monitored routinely, and the research project is expected to lead to a scientific paper submitted for publication in a peer-reviewed journal.